Abbercromby History, Family Crest & Coats of Arms

 - Origins Available:

 Abbercromby is a name whose ancestors lived among the Picts, a tribe in ancient Scotland.
-The Abbercromby family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The Abbercromby family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."